 The haunting lullaby “All is Found”, performed by Evan Rachel Wood, is analogous to “Frozen Heart” from the first film.
 It conveys a sense of foreboding but is also an emotional anchor to the piece.

 The end credits feature pop versions of the film’s big songs: Panic!
 At the Disco sings “Into the Unknown”, Kacey Musgraves sings “All is Found” and Weezer sings “Lost in the Woods”.
-Brendon Urie’s famous four-octave rage gets showcased nicely in “Lost in the Woods”.
+Brendon Urie’s famous four-octave rage gets showcased nicely in “Into the Unknown”.

 Nordic Lore: There’s an authenticity to Frozen 2, which is respectful of the Nordic culture that is its inspiration.
 The filmmakers were unable to take the customary research trips for the first film, but made it a point to visit Iceland, Finland and Norway during pre-production on Frozen 2.
 One of the most interesting elements of Frozen 2 is itself an elemental, an entity called the Nokk that takes the form of a horse and with which Elsa has a dramatic encounter.
 The contrast between the fairytale-like Norway and the ancient, mythic Iceland is meant to represent the difference between Anna and Elsa.